Netflix/vmaf/README.md

 After that, run:

 ```
-./run_vmaf_in_batch parallelize input_file
+./run_vmaf_in_batch input_file [--out-fmt out_fmt] [--parallelize]
 ```

-where *parallelize* is either *yes* or *no*.
+where enabling *--parallelize* allows execution on multiple reference-distorted video pairs in parallel.

 For example:

 ```
-./run_vmaf_in_batch yes example_batch_input
+./run_vmaf_in_batch example_batch_input --parallelize
 ```

 ##Advanced Usage

-VMAF follows a machine-learning based approach to first extract a number of quality-relevant features from a distorted video and its reference full-quality video, followed by fusing them into a final quality score using a non-linear regressor (e.g. a SVM regressor), hence the name 'Video Multi-method Assessment Fusion'.
+VMAF follows a machine-learning based approach to first extract a number of quality-relevant features (or elementary metrics) from a distorted video and its reference full-quality video, followed by fusing them into a final quality score using a non-linear regressor (e.g. a SVM regressor), hence the name 'Video Multi-method Assessment Fusion'.

-In addition to the basic executors, the VMAF package also provides a framework to allow any user to train his/her own perceptual quality assessment model.
-For example, directory [resource/model](resource/model) contains a number of pre-trained models, which can be loaded by the aforementioned VMAF executors:
+In addition to the basic commands, the VMAF package also provides a framework to allow any user to train his/her own perceptual quality assessment model.
+For example, directory [resource/model](resource/model) contains a number of pre-trained models, which can be loaded by the aforementioned commands:

 ```
-./run_vmaf format width height reference_path distorted_path [optional_VMAF_model_file]
+./run_vmaf format width height reference_path distorted_path [--model model_path]
-./run_vmaf_in_batch parallelize input_file [optional_VMAF_model_file]
+./run_vmaf_in_batch input_file [--model model_path] --parallelize
 ```

 For example:

 ```
-./run_vmaf yuv420p 576 324 resource/yuv/src01_hrc00_576x324.yuv resource/yuv/src01_hrc01_576x324.yuv resource/model/nflxtrain_vmafv3.pkl
+./run_vmaf yuv420p 576 324 resource/yuv/src01_hrc00_576x324.yuv resource/yuv/src01_hrc01_576x324.yuv --model resource/model/nflxtrain_vmafv3.pkl
-./run_vmaf_in_batch yes example_batch_input resource/model/nflxtrain_vmafv3.pkl
+./run_vmaf_in_batch example_batch_input --model resource/model/nflxtrain_vmafv3.pkl --parallelize
 ```

 A user can customize the model based on: